rockettheme/docs/Docs/technical_tips/blogging/best_platform_for_blogging.md

 Its biggest selling point is its ease of use for the writer.
 You need but to log in and start typing away.
 WordPress' powerful text editor can be coupled with plugins like JetPack to add advanced proofreading and other functionality to virtually eliminate the need for an external text editing solution.
 In addition, adding rich media like photos, audio, and video is also fairly easy.

 While WordPress is strong in the area of content creation, it falls short in customization on the part of the site owner.
 Unless you know your way around PHP or CSS, getting it to do something it wasn't inherently designed for can be tricky.
-There are a number of useful plugins out there that make expanding WordPress' built-in functionality easier, but it's still limited to a theme's widget positions and other aspects without some tinkering under the hood required.
+There are a number of useful plugins out there that make expanding WordPress' built-in functionality easier, but it is still limited to a theme's widget positions and other aspects without some tinkering under the hood required.

 WordPress scales quite well.
 You can throw it on a shared server alongside 100+ other sites, or host it on a series of dedicated servers and content delivery networks with relative ease.
 It also includes a built-in caching mechanism that, while not perfect, is capable of improving site performance fairly significantly given the right set of circumstances.

 ### Joomla
 [Joomla][joomla] is a well-rounded CMS powerhouse.
-It's a jack of all trades when it comes to content management, and this makes it a very appealing solution to many users.
+It is a jack of all trades when it comes to content management, and this makes it a very appealing solution to many users.
 Like WordPress, it features an article style of content management.
 It also utilizes modules to create a more dynamic and custom user experience.
 Two sites built with the same template can look entirely different with no real experience in CSS or PHP necessary.

 Joomla has an incredibly active and informed user community.
 If you can't find the answers to a question in an extension's documentation, you're almost guaranteed to find the answer on one of the many active Joomla-friendly forums out there.
 We [host one of these on ourselves][forum], and have been amazed at the incredible input and responsiveness of the community.